amdeu/typo3-shape/Documentation/Conditions.md

 **Server-Side (`display_condition`):**
 - Evaluated before rendering page
 - Symfony Expression Language syntax ([docs](https://symfony.com/doc/current/components/expression_language.html))
-- Access to full context (request, frontend user, etc.)
+- Access to context (request, frontend user, site)
-- Use for security-sensitive conditions and multi-page forms
+- Use for and multi-page forms or forms loaded uncached via lazy loading with different variants

 **Client-Side (`js_display_condition`):**
-- Real-time in browser
+- Interpreted in browser with JavaScript
 - Subscript syntax ([docs](https://github.com/dy/subscript))
 - Access only to form values
-- Use for instant user feedback on same page
+- Use for conditions based on fields on the same page for instant feedback

-> **💡 Best Practice:** Set both for optimal UX - client-side provides instant feedback, server-side ensures security.

 ## Basic Syntax